BCATML's Annual Celebrating Languages Conference

 "Our four-month pilot was just the beginning.
 What excites me most isn't what we've already accomplished, but the potential we've uncovered for creating more inclusive, personalized, and effective language learning environments that honor both technological innovation and human connection."

-Next Steps & Expansion Plans
+Next Steps & Expansion Plans (to discuss with administration)

 Cross-Disciplinary Integration